larapie/guard/README.md

 }
 ```

 The goal of this package is to decouple these conditions and their exceptions in a guard object.
-This guard object can then be handled by the dispatcher.
+This guard object can then be handled by the GuardHandler.
 By structuring this code in a guard object, we gain several advantages:

 - We're able to reuse the same conditions in the code elsewhere.